combs2jk/Csharp--AForge-Motion-Camera/README.md

 This is a project I did a few months back on C#, it captures frames from the connected camera using AForge and then uses filters to detect motion above a certain size and throws it to a background process that compares the captured frames to a control frame which finally saves the frames that are the most different compared to the control frame (with the time and date) to the hard-drive.
  See screenshot in top-most directory*

+Since I hadn't planned on posting it online, the code is horribly disorganized (All in Form1).
+I'll be spending the next few days trying comment it and move some of it into classes.

 The idea of the whole thing was to have a camera that only records important stuff (motion).